winitzki/scall/tutorial/programming_dhall.md

 let _ = fix : ∀(F : Type → Type) → Functor F → F (LFix F) → LFix F
 let _ = unfix : ∀(F : Type → Type) → Functor F → LFix F → F (LFix F)
 ```
-These functions are each other's inverses, showing that the types `LFix F` and `F (LFix F)` are isomorphic.
+These functions are each other's inverses, showing an isomorphism between the types `LFix F` and `F (LFix F)`.
 The code of those functions is general and works for every pattern functor `F`.

 Similarly, there exist general isomorphisms `fixT` and `unfixT` for type constructor fixpoints.